 A former attorney, Shanti regularly advises clients regarding strategic risk management initiatives and workplace compliance.
 In her roles as president and as a NAVEX Global board member, Shanti is also deeply involved in the strategic direction of product development and marketing, as well as the company's M&A activity and major partner relationships.

 Shanti received her Masters of Law (LL.M.) from Harvard University, specializing in alternative dispute resolution (ADR) and corporate risk management.
 At Harvard she was a Viscount Bennett Fellow and served on the Harvard Negotiation Law Review.
 Shanti received her J.D. from Queen's University (Canada) and her B.A.
 (Film) from Queen's University (Canada) where she was a Queen's National Scholar.

-Well-known in the legal, ethics and HR communities, Shanti has been a featured expert for a wide variety of media outlets and publishers, including the New York Times, CNN, Corporate Counsel, Inside Counsel, HR Magazine, Diversity Executive and Chief Learning Officer, among others.
+Well-known in the legal, ethics and HR communities, Shanti has been a featured expert for a wide variety of media outlets, including the New York Times, The Wall Street Journal, CNN, Corporate Counsel, Inside Counsel, CFO and HR Magazine, among others.
 Shanti is also a frequent lecturer and writer for several prominent professional associations, and serves on several other company boards.